pykotech/notes/courses/Coursera-Network_Analysis_in_Systems_Biology/03-Topological_Models_and_Network_Evolution.md

 To construct such a network:
 * Start with a few randomly connected nodes
 * Start adding new nodes and links to the system:
- - Adding randomly will result in Erdos-Renyi random network.
+ - Adding randomly will result in Erdős-Rényi random network.
  - In Rich-get-richer model, new nodes are added with a varying probability based on existing nodes.
 * Stop once it reaches your desired size.